Geodels/bioLEC/src/docs/installation.rst

 A test is provided to check the correct installation of the **bioLEC** package.If you've cloned the source into a directory :code:`bioLEC`, you may verify it as follows:

-Run the tests from bioLEC...
+Navigate the the directory `src/tests` and run the tests.

 .. code-block:: bash

-  $ python2 src/tests/testInstall.py
+  $ python2 testInstall.py
-  $ python3 src/tests/testInstall.py
+  $ python3 testInstall.py

 You will need to have all dependencies installed.